ease-crc/openease/tutorials/prolog.md

-*Two terms unify if they are the same term or if they contain variables that can be uniformly instantiated with terms in such a way that the resulting terms are equal.*\n\nThis means, for example, that the terms `pr2` and `pr2` unify, because they are the same atom.
+*Two terms unify if they are the same term or if they contain variables that can be uniformly instantiated with terms in such a way that the resulting terms are equal.*

+This means, for example,
+that the terms `pr2` and `pr2` unify, because they are the same atom.
 Similarly, the terms `42` and `42` unify, because they are the same number, the terms `X` and `X` unify, because they are the same variable,